jeff-hager-dev/mongo-seed/README.md

 To explain the second part more...it sounded fun and it was.

+ALSO Note that the first two versions(0.3.0 & 0.4.0) were written really fast in half a day.

 TL;DR: I wanted it my way and I wanted to do it.
 I wonder if these are supposed to go at the top...

 ## Types of Seeds